The New Star Material in the Medical Field: Nitinol

 4. Electrophysiology

 Electrode Leads: Nitinol may make electrode leads for pacemakers and defibrillators.
-These lead wires must be flexible and durable to ensure they remain in stable contact with cardiac tissue for long periods to provide reliable control of cardiac rhythms.
+These lead wires must be flexible and durable to maintain stable contact with cardiac tissue for long periods and provide reliable control of cardiac rhythms.

-Neurostimulators: In neuroscience and neurosurgery, NiTi alloys may be used for electrodes or other components in neurostimulators.
+Neurostimulators: Researchers and surgeons may use NiTi alloys for electrodes or other neurostimulator components in neuroscience and neurosurgery.
 These devices treat chronic pain, Parkinson’s disease, and other conditions and, therefore, need to be compatible with neural tissues and have appropriate flexibility and stability.

-Electrophysiology Research Equipment: In scientific research, Nitinol may be used to make electrophysiology research equipment, such as microelectrodes or other probes for recording neuronal activity.
-These devices must be highly sensitive and stable to measure bioelectrical signals accurately.
+Electrophysiology Research Equipment: In scientific research, researchers may use Nitinol to create electrophysiology equipment, such as microelectrodes or other probes, to record neuronal activity.
+These devices must maintain high sensitivity and stability to measure bioelectrical signals accurately.

 5. Gastroenterology

 Esophageal Stents: Nickel-titanium alloy stents treat conditions such as esophageal strictures or cancer.
-They are inserted endoscopically and deployed to support the dilated oesophagus and help restore oesophageal patency.
+Doctors insert them endoscopically and deploy them to support the dilated esophagus, helping to restore oesophageal patency.

 Gastrointestinal Stents: Like esophageal stents, Nitinol stents treat gastrointestinal stenosis, obstruction, or cancer.
-These stents can be inserted endoscopically or via a percutaneous route to support and dilate the appropriate part of the gastrointestinal tract.
+Doctors can insert these stents endoscopically or via a percutaneous route to support and dilate the appropriate part of the gastrointestinal tract.

 Gastrointestinal Closure Devices: Nitinol can create closures in gastrointestinal surgery by suiting or pinching tissues for surgical closure and anastomosis.

-Gastrointestinal Probes: In endoscopy or surgery, Nitinol may be used to manufacture probes, such as biopsy or therapeutic probes, obtain samples, or perform therapeutic procedures.
+Gastrointestinal Probes: In endoscopy or surgery, manufacturers may use Nitinol to create probes, such as biopsy or therapeutic probes, to obtain samples or perform therapeutic procedures.

-Intestinal Molds: In treating certain intestinal disorders, molds made of Nitinol may be required to help shape the intestinal structure, promote healing, or prevent strictures.
+Intestinal Molds: In treating certain intestinal disorders, medical professionals may use molds made of Nitinol to shape the intestinal structure, promote healing, or prevent strictures.

 6. Urology